JoinColony/colonyJS/packages/colony-js/docs/api/interfaces/StagedExpenditureClientV1.md

 #### Inherited from

-AugmentedWhitelist.signer
+AugmentedStagedExpenditure.signer

 ___

-### whitelistEvents
+### stagedExpenditureEvents

-• **whitelistEvents**: `WhitelistEvents`
+• **stagedExpenditureEvents**: `StagedExpenditureEvents`

-The whitelistEvents contract supports all events across all versions.
+The stagedExpenditureEvents contract supports all events across all versions.
 Isn't that amazing?
 It's an ethers contract with only events to filter

 #### Inherited from

-AugmentedWhitelist.whitelistEvents
+AugmentedStagedExpenditure.stagedExpenditureEvents

 ## Methods